 During the opening days of the session, each Associate is invited to give a 5-minute presentation of their research plan, outlining the main questions being asked or the hypothesis being tested.
 Given the very short time allotted, these presentations must be carefully planned for maximum precision and conciseness.

-Each Associate is expected to give a 30-minute formal presentation of their research during the latter part of the first week or the second week of the school.
+Each Associate is expected to give a 30-minute formal presentation of their research at a designated moment during the two weeks of the school.
 An initial draft of the paper is to be submitted prior to arrival in Misano.
 Throughout the two weeks, time will be allotted for reading and research; Associates are encouraged to use this time to incorporate into their papers what they are learning from lectures, informal discussions, and ongoing research.
 Their revised paper will then be the focus of the presentation.
 Presentations may take various forms, including formal lectures, narrated power point presentations, etc. As time permits, 10-15 additional minutes may be used for questions, comments and discussion.